 What are the Most Common Causes of Truck Accidents in Milton?

-Because semi-trucks and 18-wheelers are so enormous, an accident with these vehicles often cause serious injuries and damage.
+Because semi-trucks and 18-wheelers are so enormous, an accident with these vehicles often causes serious injuries and damage.
 Big trucks also have qualities apart from regular trucks, cars, or other vehicles that make their accidents unique.
 Based on these facts, here are some of the most factors that lead to truck accidents in Milton:

 - Huge truck blind spots other vehicles don’t have